sigstore/docs/content/en/about/integration.md

 ![Sigstore](sigstore-logo_horizontal-color.svg)

 ## Integration

-Integrating Sigstore into your own software allows you the ability to control how Sigstre is used, and to create your own user interfaces.
-You can do this while using the underlying Sigstore software that already exists.
 Many of the recent high-profile software attacks that have alarmed open-source users globally were consequences of supply chain integrity vulnerabilities: attackers gained control of a build server to use malicious source files, inject malicious artifacts into a compromised build platform, and bypass trusted builders to upload malicious artifacts.
 Sigstore provides a way to sign, verify, and log artifacts to ensure that they are from who they say they are and to shore up supply chain vulnerabilities.

-Integrating Sigstore with your own applications provides an effective way to enhance security.
+Integrating Sigstore with your own applications provides an effective way to enhance security:

+- The ability to control how Sigstre is used.
+- The creation of your own user interfaces.

+You can do this while using the underlying Sigstore software that already exists.

 There are several  libraries available for developers who want to integrate Sigstore signing and/or verification into their project:

 - Cosign, is a legacy system that still should be used for signing, and Sigstore-go, which is recommended for use in verification.
 Cosign was developed with a focus on container image signing/verification and has a rich CLI and a long legacy of features and development.
 - Sigstore-go is a more minimal and friendly API for integrating Go code with Sigstore, with a focus on a unified format for Sigstore verification metadata.
 - Sigstore-python is a python language based API.
 - Sigstore-JS for code signing  NPM packages
 - Sigstore-java for Java based applications (upcoming).
 - Sigstore-rs for Rust applications (upcoming).

-**NOTE:** Each of the above libraries have their own entry points.
-Refer to the specific documentation of watch library for details.
-A work-in-progress client specification describes the expected signer and verifier flows.
+**NOTE:** Each of the above libraries has their own entry points.
+Refer to the specific documentation of each library for details.

+In additin to the individual libraries, a work-in-progress client specification describes the expected signer and verifier flows.
 You can find it at https://docs.google.com/document/d/1kbhK2qyPPk8SLavHzYSDM8-Ueul9_oxIMVFuWMWKz0E/edit#heading=h.xib7qycxsp4i

 ### Cosign